Hitting the slopes on your holiday? Here are some fast facts about this popular winter sport:

 In an emergency, get yourself to hospital.
 As soon as it's possible, we advise that you or a member of your travelling party call our medical assistance team who will be able to liaise with you or the hospital.

 Yes, we provide cover for equipment that you own under our standard Luggage and Personal Effects benefit.
 Please note that this cover does not extend to when the equipment is in use.
 Limits apply.
-Please refer to the PDS for further information.
+Please refer to the Policy Wording for further information.